 Personal Finance

-Published March 27, 2021, Page Last Modified June 27, 2023
+Published March 27, 2021, Page Last Modified October 14, 2024

-[I started this document at age 22 in order to document my thoughts and decisions related to personal finance.
-I expect to make many poor decisions along the way and am eager for feedback.
+[I started this document a while ago to document my thoughts and decisions related to personal finance.
+I expect to make poor decisions along the way and am eager for feedback.
 I’ll keep track of things in reverse-chronological order.
-This document is mostly for me, so please don’t blindly follow any decisions here without taking your own personal financial situation into account.]
+Please don’t follow decisions here without taking your own personal financial situation into account.]

 April 27, 2023